seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 The better, given me by so holy a man.
-Hath yet the deputy sent my brother’s pardon?
+Hath yet the deputy sent my brother's pardon?

 **DUKE VINCENTIO**
 He hath released him, Isabel, from the world: